 Basic earnings per share is calculated by dividing the profit for the year attributable to ordinary equity holders of the Company by the weighted average number of ordinary shares outstanding during the year.
-As a result of issuance of bonus shares (note 14.1), the outstanding weighted average number of ordinary shares post the bonus shares issuance have been used for calculation of basic and diluted earnings per ordinary share.
+As a result of issuance of bonus shares during the year ended 31 December 2023 (note 14.1), the outstanding weighted average number of ordinary shares post the bonus shares issuance have been used for calculation of basic and diluted earnings per ordinary share.
 The earnings per share calculation is given below:

-2023 2022 Net profit attributable to ordinary shareholders 54,582,956 126,331,146 Weighted average number of ordinary shares for the purposes of calculating basic earnings per share 74,644,019 62,405,767 Basic and diluted earnings per ordinary share 0.73 2.02
+2024 2023 Net profit attributable to ordinary shareholders 177,898,746 54,582,956 Weighted average number of ordinary shares for the purposes of calculating basic earnings per share 88,361,458 74,644,019 Basic and diluted earnings per ordinary share 2.01 0.73

-Potential ordinary shares during the year ended 31 December 2023 related to employees' share-based compensation in respect of employee share plans that were awarded to the Company's eligible employees under those plan terms (note 14.6).
-These share plans did not have a significant dilution effect on basic earnings per share for the years ended 31 December 2023 and 2022.
+Potential ordinary shares during the year ended 31 December 2024 related to employees' share-based compensation in respect of employee share plans that were awarded to the Company's eligible employees under those plan terms (note 14.6).
+These share plans did not have a significant dilution effect on basic earnings per share for the years ended 31 December 2024 and 2023.